Avoirdupois

 Finely crafted pan balance or scales with boxed set of standardized gram weights sequenced in units of mass.

 Avoirdupois (/ˌævərdəˈpɔɪz, ˌævwɑrdjuːˈpwɑː/; abbreviated avdp.) is a measurement system of weights that uses pounds and ounces as units.
 It was first commonly used in the 13th century AD and was updated in 1959.

 In 1959, by international agreement among countries that used the pound as a unit of mass, the International Avoirdupois Pound was fixed at the modern definition of exactly 0.45359237 kilograms..
-It remains the everyday system of weights used in the United States, and is still used, in varying degrees, in everyday life in the United Kingdom, Canada, Australia, and some other former British colonies, despite their official adoption of the metric system.
+It remains the everyday system of weights used in the United States, and is still used, in varying degrees, in everyday life in the United Kingdom and some former British colonies, despite their official adoption of the metric system.

 The avoirdupois weight system's general attributes were originally developed for the international wool trade in the Late Middle Ages, when trade was in recovery.
 It was historically based on a physical standardized pound or "prototype weight" that could be divided into 16 ounces.
 (Note: School science curricula, especially empirical physical chemistry courses, often introduce students to careful measurements using a pan balance and standardized weights.
 These are essentially prototype weight clones.)
 There were a number of competing measures of mass, and the fact that the avoirdupois pound had three even numbers as divisors (half and half and half again) may have been a cause of much of its popularity, so that the system won out over systems with 12 or 10 or 15 subdivisions.
 The use of this unofficial system gradually stabilized (Note: Great trade fairs grew up in various sites in Europe, and their regulation and enforcement would act to define such measures.) and evolved, with only slight changes in the reference standard or in the prototype's actual mass.